The Hyman’s Maxim says:

 We can apply this maxim to a lot of situations involving flat-Earthers, and avoid wasting our time.

 Some ‘teachings’ of flat-Earth are disseminated in the form of memes that purport to tell us the oddities and peculiarities in pictures or videos from a third-party, usually NASA or any other space agency.
 Then, they would say to us that the images or videos were faked and the events in the pictures or videos never happened.
-This is how they incite their viewers and one of the many ways they do to gain followers.
+That is how they incite their viewers and one of the many ways they do to gain followers.

-To save our time, we should take their claims seriously only when they can provide the original sources, and refuse to do any detailed analyses when they can’t.
-They are the ones who circulate the memes, and the burden to disclose the original sources are on them.
+To save our time, we should take their claims seriously only when they can provide the sources, and refuse to do any detailed analyses when they can’t.
+They are the ones who circulate the memes, and the burden to disclose the sources are on them.

 More: Explained: Why does this Apollo11 photo act so weirdly? – Metabunk